Tax presence

 Limited liability company

-Limited liability company are subject to tax on its taxable profits.
+Limited liability companies are subject to tax on their taxable profits.
 Profits are usually distributed by way of dividend authorized by the directors.
 Limited liability companies can attach imputation credits to a dividend that allows New Zealand tax resident shareholders to benefit from the tax paid by a company.
 In some circumstances, if imputation credits are attached, then it is not necessary to withhold tax from dividends.

 Goods and Services Tax (GST)